aitechnologies-it/datafun/README.md

 - Load files locally from specific file formats, eg. CSV, JSON etc.
 - Load files from remote sources, eg. a CSV or a JSON from a Google Cloud Storage bucket.
-- Create new datasets on the fly by loading a file format and then applying some transformations (filter, map...) to it.
+- Apply streaming transformations on the fly by applying functional operations (filter, map...) to it.
-- Create new datasets by extending the DatasetSource class.
-This way allows to add more complex behaviours.
-This will also contribute to the library, as the new datasets will be available to anyone.
+- Define data transformations to be stored and later used and extended by anyone.
+This will contribute to an internal hub of common datasets and pipelines used many times.

 # Architecture